City Relocation Overview

 Cost of Living8/10

-This city sits in a middle affordability tier, median gross rent is about $1,465, median home value is about $293,700, and the city is large enough to support a broad mix of jobs, services, and retail.
-See cheaper cities in Florida.
+Compared with many major U.S. markets, this city is relatively affordable, median gross rent is about $1,281, median home value is about $243,000, and the city is large enough to support a broad mix of jobs, services, and retail.
+See cheaper cities in FL.

 Safety5/10